fish-shell/fish-shell/doc_src/language.rst

 Combining lists (Cartesian Product)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When lists are expanded with other parts attached, they are expanded with these parts still attached.
 Even if two lists are attached to each other, they are expanded in all combinations.
-This is referred to as the `cartesian product` (like in mathematics), and works basically like :ref:`brace expansion <expand-brace>`.
+This is referred to as the "cartesian product" (like in mathematics), and works basically like :ref:`brace expansion <expand-brace>`.

 Examples::